-To understand the origin of the largest discrepancy between DFT+U and experimental Raman data for the high energy $A_g$ mode, we also employed a method that can better describe strong correlation physics, in particular the non-perturbative nature of Mott insulator in the paramagnetic state.
-Thus, we present dynamical mean-field result on the highest $A{\rm g}$ mode at ambient pressure.
+To understand the origin of the largest discrepancy between DFT+SOC+U and experimental Raman data for the high energy A_g mode at ambient pressure, we also employed a method that can better describe strong correlation physics, in particular the non-perturbative nature of Mott insulator in the paramagnetic state; we present dynamical mean-field result on the highest A_g mode at ambient pressure.

-For this calculation, we used the charge-self-consistent DFT+embedded dynamical mean-field theory (eDMFT) method,13-15 (combined with WIEN2K) including SOC to describe the paramagnetic Mott phase of the orthorhombic structure [see Section for computational details].
-The crystal structure optimized within eDMFT (at T = 232 K) also showed reasonable agreement with the experimental and with the DFT-optimized structures [see Table II for details].
-A finite displacement method for the highest $A{\rm g}$ phonon mode was then used to draw the free energy versus the displacement curve for the calculation of the phonon frequency.
+For this calculation, we used the charge-self-consistent DFT+embedded dynamical mean-field theory (eDMFT) method,13-15 (combined with WIEN2K16) including SOC to describe the paramagnetic Mott phase of the orthorhombic structure [see S6B for computational details].
+The crystal structure optimized within eDMFT (at T = 232 K) also showed a reasonable agreement with the experimental and DFT+SOC+U optimized structures [see Table II for details].
+A finite displacement method for the highest A_g phonon mode was then used to draw the free energy versus the displacement curve for the calculation of the phonon frequency.
+As a result, the paramagnetic eDMFT predicts the frequency to be 556.6 cm-1.

-The paramagnetic eDMFT predicts the frequency to be 556.6 cm-1.
 Interestingly, this result is very close to the WIEN2K magnetic DFT+U result, which is 550.9 cm-1.
-This small ( $\approx 5$ cm-1) difference in the frequency between the paramagnetic eDMFT and magnetic DFT+U results could indicate a negligible coupling between the magnetism and the lattice.
-The VASP value is about 587 cm-1, hence the difference between two DFT codes (different for only ~ 30 cm-1) is larger than that between the DFT+U and eDMFT method.
+This small (≈ 5 cm-1) difference in the frequency between the paramagnetic eDMFT and magnetic DFT+SOC+U results could indicate a negligible coupling between the magnetism and the lattice.
+The value obtained from the VASP method is about 587 cm-1, hence the difference between two DFT codes (different for only ~ 30 cm-1) is larger than that between the DFT and eDMFT method.
 This is likely due to the basis set difference in the two DFT methods.

-This is also consistent with our theoretical observation that a different magnetic order did not affect the relaxed crystal structure in the scheme of DFT+U once the Ir $J{\text{eff}} = 1/2$ state sets in.
-However, it is also possible that the frustrated magnetism could have an important impact on determining the highest $A{\text{g}}$ phonon energy (at about 587 cm-1) as this vibration is closely related to the local structure of Ir-O-Ir bond (as illustrated in Fig. 5d) in the main text), a key factor to determine exchange couplings.
-Therefore, the origin of the mismatch of the highest $A{\text{g}}$ mode between the theory and experiment currently remains a topic for further investigation.
+This is also consistent with our theoretical observation that a different magnetic order did not affect the relaxed crystal structure in the scheme of DFT+SOC+U once the Ir $J{\text{eff}} = 1/2$ state sets in.12 However, it is also possible that the frustrated magnetism could play an important role in determining the highest A{g} phonon energy (at about 587 cm-1 from the VASP method) as this vibration is closely related to the local structure of Ir-O-Ir bond (as illustrated in Fig. 5d) in the main text), a key factor to determine exchange couplings.^{12,17} Therefore, the origin of the mismatch of the highest A{g} mode between the theory and experiment currently remains a topic for further investigation.
+TABLE II.
+Experimental and optimized structural information of β -Li2IrO3 at ambient pressure.
+The space group is Fddd (No. 70, origin choice 2), where the internal coordinates for each inequivalent site are (1/8, 1/8, z) for Ir and Li1/2, (x, 1/8, 1/8) for O1, and (x, y, z) for O2.
+In the DFT+SOC+U calculation, cell parameters (a, b and c) were allowed to change with the fixed volume, whereas in eDMFT fixed experimental cell parameters1 were used.
+Ir-Ir and Ir-O bond lengths and Ir-O-Ir bond angles in each nearest neighbor bond are also given, where the Z- (X-) bonds denote Ir-Ir bonds parallel (not parallel) to along the c-axis in Fig. 4a) in the main text.
+A zigzag-type antiferromagnetic and paramagnetic order was used for the DFT and eDMFT (T = 232 K) calculation, respectively.
+Both DFT calculations in the table used both SOC and U.